Please note: We provide this for informational purposes only. We do not provide tax advice.

 An IRA recharacterization can apply to the following:

-Recharacterizations can currently only be submitted to us using a paper form.
-To recharacterize an IRA contribution or conversion, please complete the IRA Distribution and Recharacterization Form and choose the recharacterization option under Part 2: Reason for Withdrawal.
-To submit your client’s recharacterization, sign and email/ mail/ fax the IRA Distribution and Recharacterization Form to us.
+Recharacterizations can currently only be submitted to us using the IRA Distribution form.
+To recharacterize an IRA contribution, please complete the IRA Distribution Form and choose the recharacterization option under Part 2: Reason for Withdrawal.

-An excess contribution is any amount contributed to your client’s IRA that is greater than his annual maximum allowable contribution limit.
+An excess contribution is any amount contributed to your client’s IRA that is greater than their annual maximum allowable contribution limit.
 Please review the IRS IRA Contribution Limits for more information.
-Excess contributions can also occur for IRA holders age 70½ and older, Beneficiary IRA holders who make contributions to their Beneficiary IRA, because of invalid rollovers or, due to failed Roth Conversions.
-Please see IRS Publication 590 for more detailed information.
+Excess contributions can also occur for Beneficiary IRA holders who make contributions to their Beneficiary IRA or because of invalid rollovers.
+Please see IRS IRA FAQs for more detailed information.

 To correct an excess IRA contribution for your client, you must withdraw the excess amount and any earnings attributable to the excess amount from the IRA by the owner’s tax filing deadline.
 Earnings attributable to the excess contribution amount may be subject to a 10% early withdrawal penalty if your client is under 59½ years old.

-To withdraw excess contributions, complete the IRA Distribution and Recharacterization Form.
-You will need the following information to fill out the form:
+To withdraw excess contributions, complete the IRA Distribution Form.

 For additional information on how to correct excess contributions, please refer to IRS Publication 590: Individual Retirement Arrangements (IRA).